bgplab/bgplab/docs/index.md

 * Minimize the size of your BGP table with inbound filters
 * Redistribute IGP information into BGP and use BGP summarization to minimize the number of BGP advertisements
-* Perform simple load balancing across parallel links and across upstream provider
+* Perform simple load balancing across parallel links and across upstream providers

 **Multiprotocol BGP**